How to create a subscription business plan (+ free PDF template)

 Final thoughts on subscription box businesses

-Like I mentioned previously, subscription box businesses are great because they give you all that recurring revenue.
+As mentioned previously, subscription box businesses are great because they give you recurring revenue.

-Want to own your very own subscription box business that generates 5 digits in revenue each month?
+Ready to start a subscription box business that generates 5 figures in revenue each month?

 It’s actually not that hard to get started.
-Find a plugin or an app that can process recurring orders (if you’re on Shopify, use our Shopify subscription box app), get your product out in a soft launch, and then refine the model and work out the remaining kinks.
+Find a plugin or an app that can process recurring orders.
+If you’re on Shopify, try Bold Subscriptions for FREE.

-Once you’ve got your business model ironed out, you can outsource and automate your operations, and become a digital nomad (you can access your Shopify dashboard, and check in on your sales anywhere in the world - even from a beachfront villa in Bali!).
+Once you’ve got your business model ironed out, you can outsource and automate your operations and become a digital nomad (you can access your Shopify dashboard, and check in on your sales anywhere in the world - even from a beachfront villa!

 Good times await you.
 But first, it’s time to get started on making this dream a reality!

-If you enjoyed this post, please take a minute to share it with your entrepreneur friends!
+If you enjoyed this post, please take a minute to share it with your entrepreneur friends, or leave a comment below!